IQGeo/utils-devrel-samples/README.md

 This repository contains:

 -   Application configuration files for applications containing the samples.
-These applications are created based on the original "out-of-the-box" IQGeo applications and currently cover:
+These applications are created based on the original "out-of-the-box" IQGeo applications and curretly cover:

     -   Platform
     -   Network Manager Telecom (NMT)